 This form is to be completed by the student who is unable to attend an assessment task

-The completed form must be submitted to the Deputy Principal on the first day back at school immediately after the due date of the assessment.
+The completed form must be submitted to the Head Teacher immediately on your return to school after the due date of the assessment.

-If the Deputy Principal is absent, this form must be submitted to the Principal.
+If the Head Teacher is absent, this form must be submitted to the Deputy Principal.